 Seems like only yesterday that we clustered around the office SGI, revelling in CHRIS PIRAZZI's amazing 1995 live video->ascii art convertor.
 Well, now you too can pray that such fripperies don't lead your company to inevitable stagnation and collapse, when you too compile your own copy of HASCIICAM for Video4Linux.
 Features include dumping in VT100 friendly spools (for live telecasts via telnet) or automatic HTML generation for counterintuitively large Webcam uploads.
 Now it's just a matter of selling banner-ad space on your "Am I Naked In This Text Dump Or Not" Website, and you'll have it all. http://ascii.dyne.org/

 "The folks over at Dyne.org have hacked together a method to take live camera feed and turn it into ascii-character video on Linux.
 You can get the latest release, or see screenshots from a live stream.
-Y'know, this kinda ascii could be good random noise input for a cipher." read here all the discussion, Slashdot is an extremely popular forum for geeks and computer hackers.
+Y'know, this kinda ascii could be good random noise input for a cipher." read here all the discussion.

-To reply some comments: in fact the HasciiCam software has been adopted to generate random seeds from a WebCam pointed on a Lava Lamp, among the laboratories using this technology there was also Sun in California - thanks for noticing :)
+To reply some comments: in fact the HasciiCam software has been adopted to generate random seeds from a WebCam pointed on a Lava Lamp, among others by Sun labs in California.

 Jaromil started to work on a software that would allow everybody to create a radio station on the internet, which would become MuSE (http://muse.dyne.org/).
 He also created a command line VJ tool called FreeJ (http://freej.dyne.org/); and he wrote a software which transcoded live video into ascii-video, called Hasciicam (http://ascii.dyne.org/).